voyeg3r/dotfaster/vim/wiki/dicasfirefox.md

 		about:config

-Then scroll down till you find (you can also use the filter feature)
+Then scroll down till you find or create (you can also use the filter feature)

 		general.useragent.extra.firefox

 Double click on it and type in `Googlebot 2.1`.
-Now this will change your user agent to the google bot.
+`Googlebot/2.1 (+http://www.googlebot.com/bot.html)` Now this will change your user-agent to the google bot.
 To change the user agent back to the original one just right click and click Reset.

 # Suavização de fontes